Advanced driver-assistance system: Visual and environmental monitoring

+Hands-off systems

+Ford and General Motors provide "hands-off, eyes-on" systems such as Blue Cruise and Super Cruise in North America.
+These systems allow drivers to take their hands off the steering wheel while the system is engaged.
+However, drivers must keep their eyes on the road and be ready to take immediate action at all times.

 Adoption

 In Europe, in Q2 2018, 3% of sold passenger cars had level 2 autonomy driving features.
 In Europe, in Q2 2019, 325,000 passenger cars are sold with level 2 autonomy driving features, that is 8% of all new cars sold.

 According to a 2021 research report from Canalys, approximately 33 percent of new vehicles sold in the United States, Europe, Japan, and China had ADAS features.
 The firm also predicted that fifty percent of all automobiles on the road by the year 2030 would be ADAS-enabled.

 Branding

-Major car brands with Level 2 features include Audi, BMW, Mercedes-Benz, Tesla, Volvo, Citroën, Ford, Hyundai, Kia, Mazda, Nissan and Peugeot.
+Major car brands with Level 2 features include Lexus, Audi, BMW, Mercedes-Benz, Tesla, Volvo, Tata, Citroën, Ford, Hyundai, Kia, Mazda, Nissan, Peugeot, Mahindra and Subaru.
 Full Level 2 features are included with Full Self-Driving from Tesla, Pilot Assist from Volvo, OpenPilot from Comma.ai and ProPILOT Assist from Nissan.

-Level 3 features are included in Drive Pilot from Mercedes-Benz.
+Level 3 features are included in Honda Sensing Elite from Honda and Drive Pilot from Mercedes-Benz.

 Crash statistics

-On June 29, 2021, the National Highway Traffic Safety Administration (NHTSA), the branch of the United States Department of Transportation responsible for federal motor vehicle regulations, issued Standing General Order 2021-01 (SGO 2021-01), which required manufacturers of ADAS (Levels 1 or 2) and ADS (Levels 3 through 5) to promptly report crashes that occurred when driver-assistance or automation systems were in use.
+On June 29, 2021, the National Highway Traffic Safety Administration (NHTSA), the branch of the United States Department of Transportation responsible for federal motor vehicle regulations, issued Standing General Order 2021-01 (SGO 2021-01), which required manufacturers of ADAS (Levels 1 or 2) and Automated Driving Systems (ADS) (Levels 3 through 5) to promptly report crashes that occurred when driver-assistance or automation systems were in use.
 SGO 2021-01 subsequently was amended on August 5, 2021.
-Under the amended SGO 2021-01, a crash involving an ADS or Level 2 ADAS is reportable to the NHTSA if it meets the following criteria:
+Under the amended SGO 2021-01, a crash involving ADS or Level 2 ADAS is reportable to the NHTSA if it meets the following criteria: